Add

 Bill Willingham.
 Willingham, like

-Otis, is a fan favorite artist for those D&D players who cut their teeth on the
+Otis, is a fan favorite artist for those D&D (Dungeons & Dragons) players who cut their teeth on the

 legendary "red box" edition of the game, but Willingham's work here is merely